e-picas/bash-utils/man/MANPAGE.1.md

 ## BUGS

-To transmit bugs, see <http://github.com/piwi/bash-utils/issues>.
+To transmit bugs, see <http://github.com/e-picas/bash-utils/issues>.

 ## AUTHOR

-**Bash-Utils** is created and maintained by Pierre Cassat (piwi - <http://e-piwi.fr/>) & contributors.
+**Bash-Utils** is created and maintained by Pierre Cassat (picas - <http://picas.fr/>) & contributors.

 ## SEE ALSO

-For documentation, sources & updates, see <http://github.com/piwi/bash-utils.git>.
+For documentation, sources & updates, see <http://github.com/e-picas/bash-utils.git>.

 bash(1), bash-utils(7)